SLICE eggs lengthwise in half. REMOVE yolks; place in a small mixing bowl.

 MASH yolks with a fork.
 STIR in salsa, cheese, sour cream, cumin and chili powder until well blended

 SPOON filling into egg whites.
 SPRINKLE each lightly with additional chili powder and garnish with cilantro, if desired.

 - 1 Tbsp. sour cream

 - Very fresh eggs can be difficult to peel.
 To ensure easily peeled eggs, buy and refrigerate them a week to 10 days in advance of cooking.
 This brief “breather” allows the eggs time to take in air, which helps separate the membranes from the shell.

-- Hard-cooked egg storage time: In the shell, hard-cooked eggs can be refrigerated safely up to one week.
-Refrigerate in their original carton to prevent odor absorption.
-Once peeled, eggs should be eaten that day.
+- Hard-boiled egg storage time: In the shell, hard-boiled eggs can be refrigerated safely up to one week.
+Refrigerate hard-boiled eggs in a sealed container to prevent odor absorption; never store in their original carton.
+Once peeled, eggs should be eaten within two days.